pmlmodelling/nctoolkit/docs/source/installing.rst

 How to install nctoolkit
 ---------------------

+You will need a Linux or Mac operating system for nctoolkit to work.
+It will not work on Windows due to system requirements.

 nctoolkit is available from the `Python Packaging Index. <https://pypi.org/project/nctoolkit/>`__   To install nctoolkit using pip::

    $ pip install numpy